ErikHumphrey/hist3814o-s20-week5/notes.md

 ### Podcasting

-* I used Soundcloud to host the short podcast excerpt I made.
+* I talked about whatever came to mind regarding "things that have driven me nuts about learning digital history" for about five minutes as a short podcast excerpt and saved it to the file "podcast.mp3".
+I only did one take and didn't plan or draft any ideas beforehand.

 ### Sonification